 And chocolate cereal?
 Now that, my friends, is the way to a kid’s heart.

-This is actually a very similar recipe to my Low Carb Thin Mint Cookies.
+This is actually a very similar recipe to my Keto Thin Mint Cookies.
 Those are delightfully crispy and the chocolate wafer is not overly sweet, so I thought it would make a great cereal.

 But almond flour isn’t everyone’s friend.
 Nut allergies abound, especially among young children, and I want this to be a kid-friendly a recipe as possible.
 So I decided to make a nut-free version of this chocolate cereal recipe.